NATIONAL WATER SUPPLY ALLIANCE

 Earl Lewis - Immediate Past President

-Earl Lewis is the Interim Director of the Kansas Water Office.
+Earl Lewis is the Director of the Kansas Water Office.
 The Kansas Water Office is the state’s water planning and water supply agency.
 The state of Kansas owns waters supply storage in 14 Corps of Engineers reservoirs with the first agreement dating back to 1974.
 These reservoirs provide water supply storage for two-thirds of the state’s population and 60% of the electric generating capacity.
 Issues related to storage price, operation and maintenance costs, reservoir operation and storage accounting are key issues for Kansas.
 Regulatory and permitting issues, as well as mitigation requirements, are a growing concern for our planning and development efforts.

 Andrew Dehoff - Director